Modeling Issues with Eye Tracking Data: Results

 Random effects are given in Table 4 for the GLM and LAG models.
-For the AR1, MA25, and COX models, the cluster option was used in lieu of adding random effects.
-The estimated variance components obtained for the GLM and LAG methods were similar.
+For the AR1, COX, and ON-OFF models, the cluster option was used in lieu of adding random effects.
+The estimated variance components obtained for the GLM and LAG methods were moderately similar.
 For the AR1, the estimated residual correlation was extremely high.
 However, this is not unexpected given the median run length of 35 (out of 112) across all subjects.
 This level of $\phi$ raises the concern that other coefficients may be destabilized.
 This is also true for the LAG model because a large pseudo $R^2$ is implied by the high magnitude of the $Ylag1$ coefficient.
+The concordance coefficient was higher for the ON-OFF model (.574 v. .512), meaning the latter model is noticeably better at ranking runs by time-to-switch.
+Thus, runs that switched earlier were assigned noticeably higher predicted risk (transition to 1) with the ON–OFF model.